docker/docs/ee/desktop/user/windows-user.md

 ## Docker Hub

 Select **Sign in /Create Docker ID** from the Docker Desktop Enterprise menu to access your [Docker Hub](https://hub.docker.com/) account.
-Once logged in, you can access your Docker Hub repositories directly from the Docker Desktop Enterprise menu.
+Once logged in, select **Repositories**  on the Docker Desktop Enterprise menu to access your Docker Hub repositories directly.

 See the following [Docker Hub topics](https://docs.docker.com/docker-hub/) to learn more: